Checkmk Conference #6 goes digital. Get your tickets here!

 Checkmk includes a dashboard editor.
-Editing mode is accessed by clicking – appriopiate access rights in place – on the gearwheel symbol (below right on the screen) and choosing Edit Dashboard in the menu that opens.
+The editing mode is accessed by clicking -- if you have the appriopiate access rights – on the gearwheel symbol (below right on the screen) and choosing Edit Dashboard in the menu that opens.

 - The element below right is anchored there and extends in both directions (indicated by the yellow arrows).
 That means it attempts to fill the available space.

 - The element above right is anchored there, and has a fixed-height so that it remains graphically-justified to both globe elements (these cannot be altered).
 This element extends to the left (yellow arrow) in order to fill the available space.

 - The lower left element is anchored at its top left to the globe element.
 It extends to the right (yellow arrow) and down (red arrow) to fill the available space.

 Click on the gearwheel symbol and then select Add dashlet ➳ Static text:

 The configuration dialogue for the new element will open:

 - General Settings: This field is the same for all element types.

 - Context/Search Filters: Filter for all element types.